Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 You can renew your passport at an acceptance facility or by mail.

-If you use UPS, FedEx, DHL, etc., your name change application will be returned to you without processing.
+You must use the United States Postal Service (USPS).
+If you use UPS, FedEx, or DHL, your application will be returned without processing.

 National Passport Processing Center